chef/automate/e2e/README.md

 ```

 If your secrets become out of date, you'll likely need to re-fetch
-`sercrets-env.sh` and re-source.
+`secrets-env.sh` and re-source.
 You might get a strange error like
 this if your secrets are out of date:

 ```bash